graphhopper/directions-api/FAQ.md

 The credits are resetted after 24 hours, not on one specific 00:00 time or something.
 But the reset will only happen, if a new request comes in.
 So just ask the API or read the `X-RateLimit-Reset` header which gives you the number of seconds to wait.
 Also only the free package will be blocked after exceeding the limits, other packages don't have this strict policy.

-## Documentation and Demo
+## Where can I find the documentation or some demos?

 Our documentation is available [here](https://github.com/graphhopper/directions-api/blob/master/README.md) and some demos are available for [every client](https://github.com/graphhopper/directions-api/blob/master/README.md#api-clients-and-examples).
 Or have a look into [our references](https://graphhopper.com/#usecases) or at [GraphHopper Maps](https://graphhopper.com/maps/) for more advanced examples.

-## Pricing
+## Where can I find the pricing?

 You can find the detailed pricing in the dashboard.
-For individual requirements we offer small and big custom packages.
+For individual requirements we offer custom packages.
+Additionally we offer support contracts and a completely self-hosted Directions API, see [here](https://graphhopper.com/#enterprise) for more details.

 ## Can I pay on demand?

-It is possible to pay online without delay.
-But paying for an increased demand is currently not possible, please [let us know](https://graphhopper.com/#contact) of your needs and we can arrange a solution.
+It is possible to pay online e.g. per month for a specific amount of credits/requests.
+If you exceed this you currently do not need to pay for and the requests won't be blocked but we ask you to upgrade if that happens frequently.
+Please [let us know](https://graphhopper.com/#contact) of your needs and we find a solution.

 ## Do you offer discounts?